 a) The EU Youth Conference in France

-The EU Youth Conference takes place 24-26 January 2022 in Strasbourg and is organised by the French Ministry of national education, youth and sport, together with the French Youth Council.
-The French Presidency will start addressing substantive issues to set up the frame of the cycle, and will also discuss the specific angle of young people as actor of change towards environment/climate change.
-As first conference of the 9th cycle of the EU Youth Dialogue it is an integral part of the qualitative consultation phase bringing young people from across Europe to discuss how the Youth Goal #10 and #3 shouId be implemented at European level.
-Its results form the basis of a subsequent EU-wide online survey and feed into the overall resuIts of the qualitative consultation phase.
+The EU Youth Conference takes place from 24th to 26th January 2022 in Strasbourg and is organised by the French Ministry of national education, youth and sport, together with the French Youth Council.
+The French Presidency will start addressing substantive issues to reflect on the frame of the cycle, and will also discuss the specific angle of young people as actors of change towards environment/climate change.
+As first conference of the 9th cycle of the EU Youth Dialogue it is an integral part of the consultation phase bringing young people from across Europe to discuss how the Youth Goal #10 and #3 can be implemented at the European level.

 b) Upcoming EUYC in CZ and SE

+The second EU Youth Conference will take place from 11th to 13th July 2022 in Prague in Czech Republic in July 2022 (11th-13th July) will take stock of what has been discussed during the consultation phase and its activities with young people.
+National working groups will be asked for progress reports on consultations in order to better formulate the topics of the conference.
+The final reports of the consultations will be an update of the progress report to be processed later after the conference to give National Working group more time to run the consultation during the summer.
+The conference will take place in ongoing consultations, and therefore partial results will be discussed there and will focus mainly on specific methods, from which proposals for youth actions for the implementation phase may arise.
+These ideas will inspire the implementation actions that would start after the Conference and after publishing of the summary report, at the local, regional, national and European levels.

+The third and the last EU Youth Conference in Sweden in March 2023 will look at the first results and impact of implementation activities linked to the European Youth Goals #10 and #3 (based on reports submitted by the National Working Groups and INGYOs) of the 9th cycle of the EU Youth Dialogue.
+As well it will further develop the process/governance of the EU Youth Conferences and the EU Youth Dialogue to enhance inclusion and allow for a more transparent process with enhanced feedback to participants of the Youth Conferences.
+It will also reflect on the results from the 8th cycle of the EU Youth Dialogue focusing on the implementation of the Youth Goal #9 Space and Participation for All.

-c) Expectations regarding the entire cycle whose Czech and Swedish Presidencies
+c) Expectations regarding the entire cycle including Czech and Swedish Presidencies

-The European facilitator is expected to commit themselves for the second and third EU Youth Conferences of the 9th cycle and to be present at aft the preparatory meetings for their entire duration.
+Even though, this is not part of the specific call, the European facilitator is expected to commit to be availablefor the second and third EU Youth Conferences of the 9th cycle and to be present at the preparatory meetings for their entire duration.
 The conference in Czech Republic will take place in the second half of 2022, the one in Sweden in the first half of 2023.
 Hence, it is likely that the European facilitator will be further involved during the Czech and the Swedish Presidency.

 The European facilitator shouId play a multiplier role by sharing their experiences of the whole cycle with their co-facilitators - selected by the national organisers - and to identify innovative and effective methodology according to the different objectives of the three EU Youth Conferences.